aqn96/aqn96/README.md

 ### Currently

-- **Cloud ML Engineer Intern @ Centene Corporation** — Deploying open-source LLMs on GPUs and building an end-to-end multi-model evaluation system to categorize and rank models
+- **Cloud ML Engineer Intern @ Centene Corporation** — Deploying open-source LLMs on GPUs and building an end-to-end multi-model evaluation system to categorize and rank models.
+Expanded this application to now have chunking + embedding recommendations/analysis.
 - Learning more about **C++**, **inference optimization**, **networking** and **HPC**

 ### Previously